-My name is Jens, and I am a Ph.D. student at the University of Alberta in Edmonton, Canada, with Valeri P. Frolov and Don N. Page.
+My name is Jens, and I am a Ph.D. candidate at the University of Alberta in Edmonton, Canada, with Valeri P. Frolov and Don N. Page.
 I'm also a Vanier Scholar.
 My interests are the description of space and time; classically, in the framework of General Relativity and more general theories, as well as in the domain of quantum field theory in curved spacetime.
 I am particularly interested in methods from effective field theory and modern differential geometry, and how they can help us to understand quantum effects and new physics involving gravity.

 Before, from 2015–2016, I was a PSI graduate student at the Perimeter Institute for Theoretical Physics in Waterloo, Ontario, Canada, and worked on the symplectic structure of gauge theories with Lee Smolin and Laurent Freidel (old website here).